CityScapes: Virtual Photographs

 The CityScape series of prints are simulated, or virtual, photographs.

 I began the CityScape series of virtual photographs in 2004 and have averaged about one a year since.
-While world cities increasingly become the same city, these works play on the repetitions and differences among them and are inspired by my various travels.
+While world cities increasingly become alike, these works play on the repetitions and differences among them and are inspired by my various travels to them.